mchangrh/poddie/README.md

     url: https://example.com/podcast # URL fed to yt-dlp, usually a playlist
     icon: https://example.com/podcast/cover.png # Cover art for the show
     description: A summary of what the show is about.
-    max_episodes: 20 # Optional.
-Corresponds to `--max-download` option for yt-dlp.
-Default = 10.

   - title: Another show
     url: https://example.com/another-show